and-other-tales/brigadier3/README.md

 ## Running/building from source on Windows

-If you'd rather run it as a standard Python script, you'll need [Python for Windows](http://www.python.org/download/releases) (this was tested with the latest 2.7 release) in order to execute the script.
+If you'd rather run it as a standard Python script, you'll need [Python for Windows](https://www.python.org/downloads/) (requires Python 3.12 or later) in order to execute the script.

 If you'd rather build it yourself, you can use the included build script.
-It requires [Python](http://www.python.org/download/releases) and the matching version of [pywin32](http://sourceforge.net/projects/pywin32/files).
+It requires [Python 3.12+](https://www.python.org/downloads/) and the matching version of [pywin32](http://sourceforge.net/projects/pywin32/files).
 It handles downloading PyInstaller for you.
 Simply run it with no arguments, and it will build a zip file in the current working directory:

-`c:\python27\python build_windows_exe.py`
+`c:\python312\python build_windows_exe.py`

+**Note:** As of version 0.2.7, brigadier requires Python 3.12 or later.
+Python 2.7 is no longer supported.

 ## Unpack details on Windows